stuartmcgill/sumo-head2head/README.md

 _Sumo head-to-head_ is a [Symfony](https://symfony.com/doc/current/setup.html) web app.
-The front-end was developed using [Vue.js](https://vuejs.org/), and the data is sourced via REST APIs from https://sumo-api.com/.
+The front-end was developed using [Vue.js](https://vuejs.org/), and the data is sourced from https://sumo-api.com/.
+The photos are sourced from https://sumodb.sumogames.de/.

 # Preview